-You can pre-salt the chicken with some kosher salt under the skin if you have time.
+You can pre-salt the chicken with some kosher salt on the skin if you have time.
+This will help dry the skin out.
 Let the chicken sit uncovered on a rack in the refrigerator for at least 12 hours.
 This will help prevent the chicken from overcooking and it helps the skin stay dry (so it crisps).
 One thing to keep in mind (if salting) is that you don’t want the seasonings that are added to the herb butter (or outside of the chicken) to be too salty (unless you like that kind of thing).

 - Pre-salt (if desired).
 See note above